 Shinsengumi=police in Kyoto established in 1863; its literal meaning is "newly chosen group."
 In this story, I am anachronistically borrowing the term for its definition in the late 19th century.

-A/N: Ahhh...don't you just want to see how the boys would look like wielding katanas?
+A/N: Ahhh... don't you just want to see how the boys would look like wielding katana?
 After all, Edo period is a time for samurais and those great battles.
 I do not intend to make them bald in this story, though (since it seems like that was the fashion for the men in this period) lol.

 I did not specify exactly what year of the Edo period this story would be, and I'm thinking of leaving it at that, the year unknown except for a hint of it occurring in 17th century.
 How will everything turn out?
-Many fun adventures next chapters.
-This is Naru-Mai-Gene btw ^^
+Many fun adventures next chapters. ^^

 So, what do you think of this story?
 Any guesses of what roles the other Ghost Hunt characters shall portray?
 Heehee ^^ You may share your thoughts. ^^

 P.S.
-EDIT: Jin is actually Gene, and Noru is actually Noll.
+Jin is actually Gene, and Noru is actually Noll.
 Rin is actually Lin.
-Since it's Mai's point of view, I am writing what Gene calls Naru/Noll as Noruand what Naru calls Gene as Jin and Lin as Rin.
-During early Edo period, English name spellings are still unfamiliar, and "L" is often mistaken as "R." Thereby, I am going by their nicknames' spellings as what Mai thought they are in the period and not as what we know in the modern world.
+Since it's Mai's point of view, I am writing Naru's English nickname (Noll) as Noru; Eugene's English nickname (Gene) as Jin; and Lin as Rin.
+During early Edo period, English name spellings are still unfamiliar, and "L" sounds will often be transformed as "R" ones due to the Japanese syllabary.
+Thereby, I am going by their nicknames' spellings as what Mai thinks they are in the period and not as what we know in the modern world.